 Easter Island Chile Travel Guide

-Minibuses congregate around the market and waterfront.
+Minibuses congregate around the market and coastline.

 Best for short trips within Hanga Roa.